-1. Turn off the computer.
+- 1. Turn off the computer.

+- 2. Disconnect the AC adapter.

-2. Use a soft, moist cloth.
+- 3. Use a soft, moist cloth.
 Do not use liquid or aerosol cleaners.

 If your computer is dropped or visibly damaged, or does not work normally, please contact your nearest authorized Acer service center.
-For more information, please See Frequently asked questions on page 30.